 Here are the roles of the different APIs of the UE 5G Uplink Media Streaming functions:

-- M6u: API used to control the Core Functions, Remote Controland Network Assistance functions.
+- M6u: API used to control the Core Functions and the Remote Control function.

-- M7u: API used to configure, activate and stop the Media Capturing, Media Encoding(s) and Media Upstream Client functions.
+- M7u: API used to configure, activate and stop the Media Capturing, Media Encoding(s) and Media Upstream Client functions, and also to support metrics configuration and collection functionality.

 END OF 3rd CHANGE